naclonts/portfolio-blog/content/blog/text-to-audiobook-app-with-kubernetes/index.md

 This project helped me learn more about using Kubernetes in a use case that's beyond a toy example, although not quite production ready.

 It's also interesting to note that much of this code is AI generated, showing the utility of using LLMs for code generation to get a simple project running.
 Some assistance was also provided by GitHub Copilot chat in VSCode using Claude Sonnet and ChatGPT 4o, especially while configuring the Kubernetes templates.
-However, I was only able to get the LLMs' K8s templates working after studying the basics of Kubernetes and Helm and making manual adjustments.
-There were a lot of small issues that the LLMs didn't catch, and required some human attention.
+However, I was only able to get the LLMs' K8s code and templates to work making manual adjustments.
+There were a lot of small issues that the LLMs didn't catch and required some human attention.